The two-clock problem in population dynamics: Theory

 \subsection{Lineages and populations}

-For our purposes, a population tree is the collection of lineages that stem from one common ancestor (see Fig.~\ref{fig:lineages}A).
-A lineage is a sequence of individuals $x_0$, $x_1$, etc.~that are direct descendants of each other, starting with the common ancestor $x_0$.
-The $k$-th individual is born at time $t_k$ and has $m_k$ siblings including itself, where by definition $t_0 = 0$ and $m_0 = 1$ (see Fig.~\ref{fig:lineages}A).
-A lineage becomes extinct in generation $n$ if $x_{n-1}$ has no offspring, ie.~$m_n = 0$.
+For our purposes, a population consists of all lineages that stem from one common ancestor, visualised as a tree in Fig.~\ref{fig:lineages}A. A lineage is a sequence of individuals $x_0, x_1, \ldots$ that are direct descendants of each other, starting with the common ancestor $x_0$.
+The $i$-th individual is born at time $t_i$ and has $m_i$ siblings including itself, where by definition $t_0 = 0$ and $m_0 = 1$ for the common ancestor (see Fig.~\ref{fig:lineages}A).
+A lineage can become extinct in generation $n$ if $x_{n-1}$ has no offspring, ie.~$m_n = 0$.

-We can relate the behaviour of individual lineages to that of the underlying population tree $\Psi$ using the \emph{forward distribution} over lineages \cite{nozoe_inferring_2017}.
-Starting with the universal ancestor $x_0$, we go down the population tree by picking a descendant uniformly at random in each generation.
-Since there are $m_k$ descendants to choose from in the $k$-th generation, the forward probability of a lineage $\ell$ alive in generation $n$ equals
+We can relate properties of the population $\Psi$ to the statistical behaviour of individual lineages by means of the \emph{forward distribution} over lineages \cite{nozoe_inferring_2017}.
+The forward distribution is defined as follows: starting with the universal ancestor $x_0$, go down the population tree by picking a descendant uniformly at random in each generation.
+Since there are $m_i$ descendants to choose from in the $i$-th generation, each descendant has probability $m_i^{-1}$ of being picked.
+As a consequence, the forward probability of a lineage $\ell$ alive in generation $n$ equals

-We stop sampling descendants when a lineage becomes extinct, so the probability that a lineage survives to a given generation $n$ may be less than $1$.
+We stop this process when we reach an individual which has no offspring and the lineage becomes extinct.
+Here and in what follows, the subscript $f$ indicates the forward distribution, to be contrasted with the backward distribution introduced later.

 From the forward distribution we recover the population size $N_n$ in the $n$-th generation as \cite{nozoe_inferring_2017}